 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 7.50 minutes getting to work every day.

-Zarephath is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Zarephath does not have a public transit system used by locals to get to and from work.

 The per capita income in Zarephath in 2022 was $29,797, which is low income relative to New Jersey, and middle income relative to the rest of the US.
 This equates to an annual income of $119,188 for a family of four.